On the 3-colorability of triangle-free and fork-free graphs: Introduction

 \begin{theorem} [Fan, Xu, Ye, and Yu \cite{yeyu}] Let $G$ be a fork-free graph with odd girth at least $7$, then $\chi(G)\leq 3$. \end{theorem}

 In this paper, we confirm Conjecture \ref{conj:trident} in its full generality.

 \begin{theorem} For any $\{K_3, \text{fork}\}$-free graph $G$, $\chi(G) \leq 3$. \end{theorem}

-Thus together with all the previous results, we now have a complete characterization of the all the graphs $B$ such that $\{K_3, B\}$-free graphs are $3$-colorable.
+Thus together with all the previous results, we now have a complete characterization of all the graphs $B$ such that $\{K_3, B\}$-free graphs are $3$-colorable.

 The \textit{paw} graph is a triangle with an attached end vertex (see Figure \ref{fig:forbidden_graphs}).
 Randerath \cite{Randerath} observed that the results concerning triangle-free graphs can be transformed to those concerning paw-free graphs, i.e., \{paw, $B$\} is a good Vizing pair if and only if $\{K_3, B\}$ is a good Vizing pair.
-Hence we have the following result.
+Hence Theorem \ref{thm:main_theorem} implies the following corollary.

 \begin{corollary} \{paw, $B$\} is a saturated Vizing pair if and only if $B\in \{H, \textrm{ fork}\}$. \end{corollary}

 For convenience, a path (respectively, cycle) in a graph is often represented as a sequence (respectively, cyclic sequence) of vertices, with consecutive vertices being adjacent in the graph.
 Throughout the paper, a fork is denoted by a $5$-tuple consisting of vertices and edges.
 For instance, $(w_1, w_2 w_3, w_4 w_5, w_6, w_7)$ denotes the fork in which the vertices are labelled such that $w_1$ is the unique vertex of degree $4$ in the fork, and $w_1w_2w_3, w_1w_4w_5, w_1w_6, w_1w_7$ are paths from $w_1$ to the four leaves of the fork.
 Let $G$ be a graph.
 Given a subgraph $S$ of $G$ and a vertex $v \in V(G)$, let $d(v,S) = \min_{s\in V(S)}\{ d(v,s)\}$, where $d(v,s)$ denotes the distance between $v$ and $s$ in $G$.
 For a positive integer $i$, let $N^i(S) = \{v \notin S: d(v,S) = i\}$, $N^{\geq i}(S) = \cup_{j\geq i} N^j(S)$, and we often write $N(S)$ for $N^1(S)$.
 If $S= \{v\}$, we write $N(v)$ for $N(\{v\})$.
 Two paths are called \textit{independent} if no vertex of any path is internal to the other.